AlphaJack/toc/README.md

 You should now be able to run `toc -h` to display a list of parameter you can use.

-See [USAGE.md](./USAGE.md) for step-by-step explanations of the different features, and languages that don't need comments (e.g. Markdown) or needs special attention (e.g. CSS)
+See [USAGE.md](./USAGE.md) for step-by-step explanations of different features, and a list of languages supported natively (e.g. Markdown, AsciiDoc, reStructuredText) or that need special attention (e.g. CSS)

 See <https://regex101.com/r/ngzZXN/1> for examples of valid and invalid comments.